 Large-scale distribution holds nearly the total sales on the Italian food market and is always looking for new eco-friendly products that can offer quality and a good price.
 The advice, therefore, is not to approach large-scale distribution as a potential customer, but as a partner who wants to invest together with producers by offering their spaces, logistics and customers.

 The negotiation that we are about to open will necessarily include some costs that should be planned in advance.
 In fact, when the large-scale retail trade opens a new channel, it does it in style, with enormous, appealing volumes.
-For this reason, it should be better taking into consideration some requests that might come from the buyer, such as:
+For this reason, it should be better taking into consideration some requests that might come from the buyer, such as the following.

 Many marketing activities are carried out by the MMR itself, such as product positioning.
 The choice of the shelf height (better if positioned at the hands height), the insertion in “gondolas” (the gondolas are the aisles, the central area is the most requested) or in promotional islands (the promotional islands are worthier, monothematic shelves) are some of the elements that could determine the value of the contribution.